Are you a graduate employed in a school?

 The applicant will attend an interview during which their evidence against the Teachers’ Standards will be discussed and reviewed.
 Candidates are encouraged to bring an evidence file (school or university based, with photographic, written evidence and tasks and assignments) with them.
 Examples of evidence are available upon request.

-The Head teacher or a member of the School’s Senior Leadership Team from the placement school are required to attend the interview as they hold key information with regards to experience and practice of the AO applicant.
+The Head teacher or a member of the School’s Senior Leadership Team from the placement school are required to attend the interview as they hold key information with regards to experience and practice of the AOR candidate.

 As part of the initial assessment 2Schools Consortium will carry out two lesson observations (one hour each in literacy and maths) with written feedback which will inform the Initial Assessment.
 Should the provider identify that training may be required, the application will not be taken forward.
 To ensure the rigour of our assessment 2Schools Consortium may choose to arrange an additional assessment of the candidate in another setting (this could be a different phase or a different school).

-Applicants must have spent time teaching in two schools (as specified in ITT criteria 2016, for a minimum of 6 weeks in each) and across the specified primary age range (3-11).
+Applicants must have spent time teaching all primary subjects in two schools (as specified in ITT criteria 2019, for a minimum of 4 weeks in each) and across the specified primary age range (3-7 or 5-11 years old).
 Primary assessment will take place across the 3-7, or 5-11 age range.
 It is at the discretion of the provider whether support is given to applicants to meet this entry requirement (e.g. by helping them to secure a significant second school teaching experience prior to assessing them for acceptance onto the route).